Akku29/Ebay-Car-Sales-Data-Exploration/README.md

 # Ebay Car Sales Data Exploration
- Analyzing and cleaning the ebay car sales data
+This project deals with analyzing and cleaning the ebay car sales data

 In this project, we are working with a dataset of used cars from eBay Kleinanzeigan, a classifieds of the German Ebay website.

 The dataset was orginally scraped and uploaded to kaggle by user 'orgesleka'.
 The version of the dataset we are working with is a sample of 50,000 data points that was prepared by dataquest.